minerva-ml/open-solution-toxic-comments/README.md

 ## The idea
 We are contributing starter code that is easy to use and extend.
 We did it before with [Cdiscount’s Image Classification Challenge](https://github.com/deepsense-ai/cdiscount-starter) and we believe that it is correct way to open data science to the wider community and encourage more people to participate in Challenges.

+Now we want to go one step further and invite you to participate in the development of this analysis pipeline.
+At the later stage of the competition (early February) we will invite top contributors to join our team on Kaggle.

 ## How to run?
 This starter is ready-to-use end-to-end solution.
 Since all computations are organized in separate steps, it is also easy to extend this solution.